-Racing Greyhounds are highly susceptible to injury or even death.
-The ASPCA authored an in-depth look at Greyhound racing in the United States, “High Stakes,” detailing the poor diet and living conditions, the use of steroids and even drugs like cocaine, neglect and cruelty, and the high likelihood of injuries while racing—more than 11,000 injuries have been documented since 2008.
+Racing Greyhounds are susceptible to injury or even death.
+The ASPCA authored an in-depth look at Greyhound racing in the United States, “High Stakes,” detailing concerns about diet, living conditions, neglect, injuries, and in rare cases, the use of steroids and other drugs.

 “We’re very glad to see the U.S. Greyhound industry in rapid decline, but we’re very worried about the deluge of surplus track dogs,” Rigg says.
 “We are preparing for the worst, but hoping for the best.”

 Most adoptable Greyhounds come straight from the track and have never lived a normal life.
 They are bred in commercial facilities, start racing at 18 months old, and stop racing around 3 or 4 years of age.
 Some are used as breeding dogs and others are sent to adoption groups—the fate of the remaining dogs is unknown, but the Executive Director of the National Greyhound Association estimated 2,000 to 3,000 were killed in 2009 alone.

 These numbers bother animal advocates like Darlene White, Executive Director of the San Diego Animal Support Foundation.

 “There is nothing we can do to make up for the all the unnecessary deaths, injuries, and abuse of the past, but it’s a dying industry,” White says.
 “Hopefully, someday, all those making money off of racing will redirect their efforts to saving the Greyhounds of the future.”